Arithmetic properties of multiplier polynomials for certain polynomial maps: Multiplier polynomials for

-\begin{cor} For an integer $d\geq 2$ and a parameter $\gamma \in \C$, assume that $f_\gamma (z)= z^d + \gamma$ has a parabolic $m$-periodic point $z_0 \in \C$ for some $m\geq 1$.
+\begin{cor}[{\cite[Th\'{e}or\`{e}me]{Bousch14} for quadratic case, \cite[Theorem 1.1]{Milnor14} for general case}] For an integer $d\geq 2$ and a parameter $\gamma \in \C$, assume that $f_\gamma (z)= z^d + \gamma$ has a parabolic $m$-periodic point $\alpha \in \C$ for some $m\geq 1$.
 Then $d^d \gamma^{d-1}$ is an algebraic integer.
-In particular, when we further assume that $\gamma$ is rational, then $d^d \gamma^{d-1}$ is an integer. \end{cor} \begin{proof} Since the multiplier of the parabolic periodic point is a root of unity by definition, it is an algebraic integer by applying \cref{thm:unicritical_integrality_of_parameter} in the case of $R=\C$.
+In particular, when we further assume that $\gamma$ is rational, then $d^d \gamma^{d-1}$ is an integer. \end{cor} \begin{proof} Since the multiplier of the parabolic periodic point is a root of unity by definition, it is an algebraic integer by applying \cref{thm: unicritical_integrality_of_parameter} in the case of $\mathcal{O}=\C$.
 The last statement follows from the normality of the ring $\Z$. \end{proof}